imagekitio/docs-keep-a-changelog/media-library/overview/upload-files.md

 **Info:** When uploading images, ImageKit.io appends a random string to the image file name to avoid replacing images with the same file name.
 You can turn off this setting within the Upload Section of [Image Settings](https://imagekit.io/dashboard#settings) within the dashboard.
 {% endhint %}

+## Asset ownership

+If a new file is uploaded through the ImageKit's media library, the uploader of the file will be its "owner".
+Asset ownership governs the access and permission level of the user on an asset.
+They would have "manage" access to the file.
+Learn how asset ownership controls access and permission levels [here](../../access-control-and-permissions/README.md#access-and-permission-management).

+## Access control and permissions

+A restricted media library user cannot upload files at the root of the media library unless they are creating a new version of a file that exists at the root and is shared with at least "contribute" permission with them.
+Such a user needs at least "contribute" permission on the parent folder of any location to be able to create new folders.

+The file would not have any owner if it was not uploaded via the dashboard.
+Note that when creating new file versions, the owner of the file does not change.

 ## Using the Upload API

 You can also upload images to ImageKit.io's media library programmatically.
 Read the Upload API documentation [here](../../api-reference/upload-file-api/).